hoodiehq/hood.ie/_posts/2016-03-07-shaping-an-open-source-editorial-team.md

 ---

-title: 'Shaping an Open Source editorial team
+title: 'Shaping an open source editorial team
 '
 author: Jenn
 layout: blog-post
-comments: falst
+comments: false

 ---

-#Shaping an open source editorial team
+# Shaping an open source editorial team
 First thing–if you’re reading this and you know an awesome writer friend, share it with them.

 Second, if you’re a writer who managed to find their way here, welcome!
 You’re probably wondering what is an online Hoodie and what the heck does Open Source mean?